saxenankit123/auth-service/README.md

 ---
 - ### Fetch user profile
 a protected route to fetch user profile details.
 You need to pass a valid `access_token` to access this route.
+If the access_token is not valid or expired then this API will return an authentication error.
 ```curl
 curl -i --location --request GET 'http://localhost:3000/user' \
 --header 'Content-Type: application/json' \